homebotties/homebotties/README.md

   - Any computer (even a chromebook is fine!), and a phone (to run your bot app)
   - Raspberry Pi
     - Configure the network, change hostname
+    - Power on, connect
       - Be able SSH into it!

 1. Clone repo and install dependencies